2012–13 Cal State Northridge Matadors men's basketball team

 The 2012–13 Cal State Northridge Matadors men's basketball team represented California State University, Northridge during the 2012–13 NCAA Division I men's basketball season.
 The Matadors, led by 17th year head coach Bobby Braswell, played their home games at the Matadome and were members of the Big West Conference.
-They finished the season 14–17, 5–13 in Big West play to finish in ninth place.
+They finished the season 14–17, 5–13 in Big West play, placing ninth.
 They failed to qualify for the Big West tournament.